vasilistsirm/movies/README.md

     "reviewBody": "" ,
     "imdbId": ""
 }.).
-After setting up and running the app, open a browser with link localhost:8080.
-This project can be used to implement your own front-end project.
-You will need to create a mongo database, and in a .env file type something of this format:
+You will alse need to create a mongo database, and in a .env file(hidden for my safety) type something of this format:
 MONGO_DATABASE=" "
 MONGO_USER=" "
 MONGO_PASSWORD=" "
 MONGO_CLUSTER=" ".

+After setting up and running the app, open a browser with link localhost:8080.
+This project can be used to implement your own front-end project.